Make effective comments on planning applications

 The person making a planning application has to provide enough information for the application to be determined.
 They do not have to provide every single detail before an application can be approved because certain matters can be resolved by way of conditions included as part of the permission.

-- The proposed type and colour of the materials to be used
+- the proposed type and colour of the materials to be used

-- The exact nature of any proposed planting or boundary treatment
+- the exact nature of any proposed planting or boundary treatment

 If you are not happy with the council's decision